Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 Function-based decorators use closures to wrap behavior around a target function.
 That works well until you need to track state between calls, expose methods on the decorator itself, or organize complex configuration logic.
 At that point, a class whose instances are callable through the __call__ method becomes the cleaner alternative.
 This article covers the full pattern for building class-based decorators in Python, from the basic __init__ / __call__ structure through preserving metadata, handling method decoration, and adding configuration arguments.
+It is part of the Python tutorials published on PythonCodeCrack.

 Why __call__ Makes a Class Instance Callable